jsconf/2018.jsconf.eu/README.md

    - `templates/pages` is for page-specific templates.
 So if there are special markup-needs for a given site, this is the place it belongs.
    - `templates/partials` is for smaller template-snippets that need to be reused or are just confusing to look at in a bigger file.
    - `templates/_macros.njk` contains all sorts of macro-definitions (called "mixins" in other template-engines, mostly used for often reused chunks of template-logic)
    - `templates/filters`: you can drop js functions here that will then be available (after enabling them in `config.json`) in templates as filters.

      For example `{{ someValue | myCoolFilterFunction }}` will call the exported function from `templates/filters/myCoolFilterFunction.js` with `someValue` as parameter.
 The value returned from that function is rendered.

  - the content: content (like real content now) is also found in the `contents` directory.
 For now, we support json and markdown files (with frontmatter) here.
 The [wintersmith-documentation][] has a good (and short) introduction to that.

    Even shorter: every (json or markdown) file is rendered as html-file by the same name (so `contents/blub.json` is rendered as `blub.html`).
 It has to contain a `template`-parameter (either in the json or in the [frontmatter][] of the markdown-file) that points to the template that will render the page.

-## about the templates...
+## About the Templates

 We're using the [nunjucks template-engine][].
 It's great.
 It's a clone of the very popular jinja2 engine for python (only slightly different to jekylls liquid templates).

 Have a look at the [templating docs][] if you don't know it yet.
 Also contains hints about editor-support you might want to install.

-### data in templates
+### Data in Templates

 Data from the `locals`-section from `config.json` as well as node-modules loaded via `require` in `config.json` is available in the templates as global variables, so a variable `locals.someValue === "something"` is accessible via `{{ someValue }}` in all templates.